But even so – there are some

-Dog And Scissors… how do I even describe this crazy anime series.
+Dog And Scissors… how do I even describe this crazy

 When I first seen it I thought “hmmm, even though the ratings aren’t perfect, It “could” surprise me”.
 Of course by surprise I meant impress.
 But it surprised me alright with how strange and odd the comedy is.

 The main male character is reborn as a dog after he’s murdered.
 During his death, there’s a girl with long black hair who’s at the “crime” scene.

 Well, this girl is a lunatic who gets “aroused” from torturing Harumi (the guy who’s reborn as a cute, helpless little dog).
 And that’s all the

 2. Love, Chunibyo & Other Delusions